 Meanwhile, prepare the mangos.
 Dice peeled mango into nice cubes, keep 200g nicely diced mango in a separate bowl.
 Weight the remaining chopped mango cubes make sure you have minimum 350g left, this is to make the mango purée.

 Process the 350g diced mango, caster sugar, lemon juice in a food processor until you have smooth mango purée.
 Separate mango purée into two serves: 300g (to make the cake batter) +50g (to make the soft heart).

-Dissolve gelatine powder in warm water then pour into the 300g mango purée mix well.
+Dissolve gelatin powder in warm water then pour into the 300g mango purée mix well.